veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when an identifier with the reserved `__` prefix is used.
 Choose a different name.

+### side_effect_function_call_in_always_ff

+This error is reported when a function called from `always_ff` directly or transitively writes an HDL object outside the function.
+Move the write into `always_ff`, or expose the value through an output parameter connected to a process-local variable.

 ### sv_keyword_usage